2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 1. Clint Capela (Restricted)

+Clint Capela's camp is anxiously awaiting a possible Powerball-sized payday after his second-place finish in the Most Improved Player Award voting.
+His agent reportedly contacted 10-plus teams after meeting with the Rockets, according to ESPN.com's Brian Windhorst (via SportsTalk 790's Ben DuBose).

-Back in November, Rockets general manager Daryl Morey said Capela had "near-elite two-way" potential, but the club needed "one more step, at least," from its center, per ESPN.com's Tim MacMahon.
+Even if Houston is hoping to save money, it had to know this day was coming.
+In November, Rockets general manager Daryl Morey said Capela had "near-elite two-way" potential but that the club needed "one more step, at least," from its center, per ESPN.com's Tim MacMahon.

-By year's end, Capela had secured a second-place finish in the Most Improved Player award voting.
-His 2017-18 stat sheet was predictably loaded with career marks, including 13.9 points on a league-leading 65.2 percent shooting, 10.8 rebounds, 1.9 blocks and a 24.5 player efficiency rating.
+Capela cleared at least that much ground last season.
+By year's end, his stat sheet was predictably loaded with career marks, including 13.9 points per game on a league-leading 65.2 percent shooting, 10.8 rebounds per game, 1.9 blocks per game and a 24.5 player efficiency rating.

 He's close to the ideal non-shooting big for today's game.